What Is It?

 When the account owner of a traditional individual retirement account (IRA) or employer-sponsored retirement plan dies, the remaining funds in the account pass to the named beneficiary (or beneficiaries).
 Unlike many other inherited assets, these IRA or plan funds typically pass directly to the beneficiary without having to go through probate.
 (Probate is the court-supervised process of administering a will and proving it to be valid.)

-If you are an IRA or plan beneficiary, you might want to leave inherited funds in the account as long as you like.
+If you are an IRA or plan beneficiary, you might prefer to leave inherited funds in the account as long as you like.
 This would allow you to postpone taxable distributions indefinitely, while maximizing the tax-deferred growth potential of the funds.
 Unfortunately, you are not allowed to do this.
 You will generally be required to take distributions of the inherited funds at some point, possibly sooner than you would like.
 However, you may have more than one option for taking distributions, and the option you choose can be critical.

 Caution: While the same general rules apply to inherited Roth IRAs, Roth IRAs are unique in that qualified distributions are free from federal income tax.